 There’s a lot that goes into becoming a physician assistant.
 We’ve talked about how to earn patient care hours for PA school without a certification through a pre-PA internship with International Medical Aid.
 We’ve reviewed the different jobs that can qualify as patient care experience hours.
 We’ve covered the upcoming name change from Physician Assistant to Physician Associate.
 And we’ve discussed the average PA salary in 2021.

 Becoming a PA-C is a wonderful career choice.
-Working under the supervision of a doctor, PA-Cs evaluate, diagnose and treat patients.
-They also prescribe medication, order tests and read test results.
-PA-Cs work in a variety of clinical and hospital settings, helping people everywhere they go.
-So, if you’ve decided to become a PA-C, you’re heading into a rewarding career.
+Working under the supervision of a doctor, PA-Cs evaluate, diagnose, and treat patients.
+They also prescribe medication, order tests, and read test results.
+PA-Cs work in various clinical and hospital settings, helping people everywhere.
+So, if you decide to become a PA-C, you’re heading into a rewarding career.

-In today’s article, we’re talking about the best pre-PA majors for future PAs.
+We’re talking about the best pre-physician assistant majors for future PAs.
 We’ll dispel some myths regarding the best educational route for you to take.
-And we’ll help you understand how to pursue your interests while setting yourself up for success as a physician assistant major.
+We’ll help you understand how to pursue your interests while setting yourself up for success as a physician assistant major.

 Finally, we offer pre-PA internships and PA school admissions consulting.
-So, if you get stuck or have questions you need answered, don’t hesitate to reach out to us.
+So, if you get stuck or have questions you need answered, don’t hesitate to contact us.
 International Medical Aid is here to help you reach your dreams.

 Your Pre-PA Major

 Contrary to popular belief, your pre-PA major isn’t the only factor in whether you get into PA school.
-Sure, admissions committees will consider what you have studied.
-But they’ll also look at whether you’ve completed the required prerequisite courses.
-They’ll care about your grades, your GPA, your health care experience hours and your patient care experience hours.
-So, don’t kill yourself taking the hardest courses you can find to try to prove yourself!
+Admissions committees will consider what you have studied.
+But they’ll also examine whether you’ve completed the required prerequisite courses.
+They’ll care about your grades, GPA, healthcare experience hours, and patient care experience hours.
+So, don’t kill yourself by taking the most challenging courses to prove yourself!

 What should my major be?